jasmeetkaur9/jasmeetkaur9.github.io/content/blog/mentalnotes/index.md

 Learning provides a sample-efficient way to learn representations that are close to positive samples and distant from negative samples.

-# Use of Generative AI
+### Use of Generative AI

 LaTeX code for equations has been modified from templates generated with the help of ChatGPT (OpenAI).
 In addition, it has been used to assist in finding word phrasing.
 The text was proofread using Grammarly's basic grammar and style suggestions, without the use of AI-generated content.

+### Citation
+If you found this useful in your academic work, please cite this using:

+Kaur, Jasmeet.
+Pre-Training in Reinforcement Learning: Data, Curiosity and Structure. https://jasmeetkaur9.github.io/blog/mentalnotes/.

-# References
+### References

 1. Siddhant Agarwal, Harshit Sikchi, Peter Stone, and Amy Zhang.
 Proto successor measure: Representing the behavior space of an rl agent.